Skip to main content

 On the Learn platform, use bold font in lieu of monospaced until monospaced font is available on the platform.

-Format file, folder and directory names
+File, folder and directory names

 Format file names, folder names and directory paths in monospaced font.